bufmod/tubesocks/README.md

 # tubesocks

-Cherrypy, ws4py, webix playground: Web-app control/input
-synchronization:

-This is a simple example, using websockets implemented through ws4py and cherrypy, to demonstrate slider and text input synchronization across multiple connected clients.
+##Websocket examples using cherrypy, ws4py, and webix:

+This repository contains various examples of websocket implementations using cherrypy and ws4py.
+The static content has been mostly constructed with Webix and javascript / jquery.

-It was written in python 3.5 and requires install of cherrypy and ws4py.
+The examples have only been tested in python 3.5 and Windows 7.

+###Examples:
+1. sync:

+Open several browsers pointed to http://127.0.0.1.
+Changes made in one session are updated in all others.

+2.  system_monitor:

+Open browser to http://127.0.0.1 and see system performance values.
+Also requires pyspectator and run as admin.